-Section 11.1.
-The Academy Budget.
-The Academy Board is responsible for establishing, approving, and amending an annual budget in accordance with the Uniform Budgeting and Accounting Act, MCL 141.421, et seq.
-By July 1st of each year, the Academy Board shall submit to the Charter Schools Office a copy of its annual budget for the upcoming fiscal year.
+- (a) The Academy Board is responsible for establishing, approving, and amending an annual budget in accordance with the Uniform Budgeting and Accounting Act, MCL 141.421 et seq.
+Within ten (10) days after adoption by the Academy Board (but not later than July 1st) each year, the Academy Board shall submit to the Charter Schools Office a copy of its annual budget for the upcoming fiscal year.
 The budget must detail budgeted expenditures at the object level as described in the Michigan Department of Education's Michigan School Accounting Manual.
 In addition, the Academy Board is responsible for approving all revisions and amendments to the annual budget.
-Within 10 business days after Academy Board approval, revisions or amendments to the Academy's budget shall be submitted to the Charter Schools Office.

-Section 11.2.
-Insurance.
-The Academy Board shall secure and maintain in its own name as the "first named insured" at all times the following insurance coverages:
+Within 10 days after Academy Board approval, revisions or amendments to the Academy's budget shall be submitted to the Charter Schools Office. - (b) Unless exempted from transmitting under section 1219 of the Code, MCL 380.1219, the Academy, on or before July 7th of each school fiscal year, shall transmit to the Center for Educational Performance and Information ("CEPI") the budgetary assumptions used when adopting its annual budget pursuant to the Uniform Budgeting and Accounting Act, MCL 141.421 et seq. - (c) The Academy shall not adopt or operate under a deficit budget, or incur an operating deficit in a fund during any fiscal year.
+At any time during the term of this Contract, the Academy shall not have an existing deficit fund balance, incur a deficit fund balance, or adopt a current year budget that projects a deficit fund balance.
+If the Academy has an existing deficit fund balance, incurs a deficit fund balance in the most recently completed school fiscal year, or adopts a current year budget that projects a deficit fund balance, all of the following apply: - (i) The Academy shall notify the Superintendent and the State Treasurer immediately upon the occurrence of the circumstance, and provide a copy of the notice to the Charter Schools Office.